AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-013-peter-paul-van-hoeken .md

 * How to use the Frontfundr platform to research companies, create an investment portfolio and invest in 12 minutes
 * What sets Frontfundr apart from other funding platforms such as Kickstarter and Indigogo
 * Details about Peter-Paul's upcoming speaking engagement at the 4th Annual National Crowdfunding Association Canada Conference (NCAC) in Toronto
-* Questions and requests Peter has for our audience and how you can reach him
+* Questions and requests Peter-Paul has for our audience and how you can reach him

 You can find out more about Frontfundr by going to their [website](https://www.frontfundr.com/), [facebook](https://www.facebook.com/frontfundr1/) and [@frontfundr](https://twitter.com/frontfundr) on twitter.